 Start your road trip in Roseburg, OR.
 Roseburg is easy to reach from wherever you come from.
 Directly located on the I-5 going north to Seattle, WA, and south towards Los Angeles, CA.

 In Roseburg merge on Oregon State Highway 138 and follow it east to Diamond Lake.
 Just after Diamond Lake merge on Oregon State Highway 230 and miles down the road on Highway 62 to Crater Lake National Park.
 In the winter you have to take the long way to Crater Lake and use the south entrance to Crater Lake.
 This is the only road open in the winter time and plowed throughout the whole time.
-The north entrance road is groomed for snowmobiles during winter.
+The north entrance road is prepped for snowmobiles during winter.
 The North Entrance and West Rim Drive usually open early June for cars.
 The East Rim Drive typically opens in early July.

 About 20 miles east of Roseburg, along Highway 128, you will cross the North Umpqua River for the first time.
 Stop here for a Scenic Lookout at the Colliding Rivers Park.
 The Little River and North Umpqua River collide here frontal.
 The information signs at the Lookout Point tell you more about this place and its history.
 In the flood of 1964, this point was 5 feet underwater.